Skip to navigation Skip to content

 Our collection includes a wide range of topics:

-The Lou Ruvo Center for Brain Health's library is open Monday through Thursday from 10:00 a.m. - 2 p.m. or by appointment.
+The Lou Ruvo Center for Brain Health's library is open Monday, Tuesday and Thursday from 10:00 a.m. - 2 p.m. and Wednesdays from 10:00 a.m. - 3:00 p.m..
 Our experienced volunteers are happy to help visitors find information and resources.
 For more information, please contact us at 702.483.6033 or email@example.com.

 Our lending library relies on the generous support of donors to add new materials to our collection.
 Become a part of the Lou Ruvo Center for Brain Health by sponsoring the library or one of our collections.
-For more information, please contact Laura Fritz, Development Director at 702.331.7052 or firstname.lastname@example.org.
+For more information, please contact Gina Hines, Development Director at 702.331.7055 or firstname.lastname@example.org.

 Open Monday, Tuesday, Thursday 10 am - 2 pm and Wednesday 10 am - 3 pm, or by appointment.